-The school will make decisions about whether to enrol individual students in Stage 6 Life Skills courses in the context of an individual transition-planning process that is completed for both Year 11 and Year 12.
-This process will include Learning Support Team Meetings involving the student, parents or carers and the school.
+The school, in consultation with parents / carers will make decisions about whether to enrol individual students in Stage 6 Life Skills courses in the context of an individual transition-planning process that is completed for both Year 11 and Year 12.
+This process will include Learning Support Team Meetings involving the student, parents / carers and the school.

 Life Skills courses have Board Developed status and can be used along with other Board Developed courses to meet requirements for the award of the HSC.
 Each Life Skills course comprises a 2 Unit Year 11 course and a 2 Unit HSC course.
 There will not be an external examination for Life Skills courses.
+They do not contribute to an ATAR to go to university.